Harold Melton: Service on the Georgia Supreme Court and after

 Melton was first appointed to the Court by Governor Sonny Perdue on July 1, 2005, to fill a vacancy on the bench created by the retirement of Justice Norman S. Fletcher.
 His appointment marked the first time a Republican governor had made an appointment to the Supreme Court since 1868 when Governor Rufus B. Bullock selected Justices Joseph E. Brown and H. K. McCay.
-He was sworn in as Chief Justice on September 4, 2018 by former Chief Justice Harris Hines.
+He was sworn in as chief justice on September 4, 2018, by former chief justice Harris Hines.
 On February 12, 2021, Melton announced his intent to retire effective July 1, 2021.

 He accepted a partnership in Troutman Pepper effective July 19, 2021.
+In October 2021, Melton was appointed to the Carl E. Sanders Chair in Political Leadership at the University of Georgia School of Law.